 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-This medicine can cause serious or life-threatening birth defects in unborn babies.
+This medicine can cause serious or life-threatening birth defects.
 Do not use this medicine if you are pregnant.
-Do not use this medicine if you have had an allergic reaction to pomalidomide.
+Do not use this medicine if you had an allergic reaction to pomalidomide.

 How to Use This Medicine: